• Skip to main content

 What to Do with the Braising Liquid

-The braising liquid (which smells absolutely delightful by the way) is a precious flavor bomb you can exploit further.
+The braising liquid (which smells absolutely delightful by the way) is a precious flavor medley you can exploit further.

 • With the help of a large spoon skim off and remove as much of the fat floating on top as you can.